 Plus, so easy to make and just sits in the freezer demanding to be munched with smiles.
 It’s a sugar free dessert recipe, plus vegan and gluten-free so the vast majority of people are invited to this chocolate coated party.

-I’ve had a few requests recently for this recipe, especially from the Taste of Bliss group.
-The recipe can and does change regularly, the fillings can be anything you like.
+This recipe can and does change regularly, the fillings can be anything you like.
 It is delicious without the almonds and figs for example, or you can add more chocolate (never a bad idea), pistachios, top with rose petals…..

 It may sound strange, but salt is important in desserts, especially here.
 Please don’t skip it, a little pinch of salt transforms the flavours in these choc ices.